The Afro-Colombian Mural: Currulao y Desplazamiento: The artist and inspiration for the mural

 The mural was made by the internationally recognized muralist Joel Bergner and his organization Action Ashé!
 Global Art & Social Action Initiative.
 Bergner collaborated with many D.C.
 Afro-Colombian community members who had fled Colombia to seek asylum status in the US, and sought their guidance in how to best illustrate the grave human rights situation in that country.

 Bergner also traveled to the Pacific Coast region of Colombia where the conflict is often most severe to visit his friends’ families, do research, and learn more about the political situation.
 This trip greatly contributed to the mural's imagery.

-The size of the woman in the mural and the people underneath her portray the importance of Afro-Colombian traditions and culture.
-The colors are strong, warm, intriguing and welcoming.
-The encouraging images are in a paradox with the depiction of the Colombian paramilitary, with people running from these forces.
+The woman and the figures beneath her are depicted at a large scale, which has been interpreted as representing the importance of Afro-Colombian traditions and culture.
+The mural's imagery has been described as contrasting with its depiction of the Colombian paramilitary and people fleeing from those forces.